corsairmarks/deassimilate_machines/mod/README.md

+**_IMPORTANT UPDATE:_** This mod is no longer required for [Assimilate All the Pops](https://steamcommunity.com/sharedfiles/filedetails/?id=2908463208).
+Additionally, the synthetic evolution improvements have also been moved to Assimilate All the Pops! (your initial synthetic species will have traits similar to your previous organic species).

 # Overview

 Ever been disappointed at all the wasted Pops when you conquer or integrate a Machine Intelligence?
 This mod is for you!
 Now you can de-assimilate the Machine Units into Robots once you have discovered the Positronic AI technology.

 This mod also features an enhancement for machine empires - robot Pops also gain bonus trait picks and points from the machine-boosting relevant technologies and traditions.
 Thus robot Pops will be just as useful as machine Pops to machine empires.

-New with the mod update for Stellaris version 3.6 "Orion," completing the Synthetic Evolution special project creates the initial Synthetic species with robotic traits similar to your organic species.
-For example, Industrious is converted to Power Drills.

 # Changes

 Adds the "Machine Dissociation" assimilation living standard for Machine Unit Pops.
-Coupled with an override of the "Assimilation" citizenship and related events, this enables you to convert machines into robots as a regular, non-gestalt empire (as long as you have Positronic AI).
+Coupled with an override of the "Assimilation" citizenship, this enables you to convert machines into robots as a regular, non-gestalt empire (as long as you have Positronic AI).

 An event window will display when you have Positronic AI and communications with a Machine Intelligence to tell you that machine deassimilation is available.